hadley/recipes/recipes/biscuits/oaty-aka-anzac-biscuits.md

 2. Use all oats and no coconut for a healthier option.

 3. Reduce sugar to 3/4 cup and add 1 cup raisins or mix of dried blueberries, cranberries and sultanas for delicious fruity oat cookies.

+Comments: If you like a a softer cookie take out of the oven sooner.